 3-4″ is perfectly fine for the average person, but people with larger shoulders or large frames need a few more inches – and the 5-7″ loft of a latex pillow is just right.

-Latex is made of natural materials, and is, therefore, more durable than memory foam.
+Latex contains natural materials and is more durable than memory foam.
 Foam pillows tend to go dry and crusty after a few years.
 Latex does not.

 Also, memory foam pillows tend to flatten or crater after some time.
-Because they are made of one single piece, they tend to get lumpy where your head usually rests.
+Because they are one single piece, they tend to get lumpy where your head usually rests.

 This is another advantage provided by the numerous pieces of latex versus the single large chunk structure of memory foam.